 The following are frequently asked questions from applicants and accepted students.
-If you cannot find your answer here, feel free to contact the Office of Graduate Admissions at 516-463-4723.
+If you cannot find your answer here, feel free to contact us at graduateadmission[at]hofstra.edu or 516-463-4723

-Our graduate application process is now completed entirely online, available at www.hofstra.edu/gradapply.
-All documents, including letters of recommendation and transcripts (see question below), are now submitted digitally.
-Consult the Graduate Bulletin at bulletin.hofstra.edu for the specific admission requirements and supplemental documents for your program.
+Our graduate application process is completed entirely online, available at hofstra.edu/gradapply.
+All documents, including letters of recommendation and transcripts (see question below), are uploaded to the online application system.
+Please consult the Graduate Bulletin for specific admission requirements and supplemental documents for your program.

-Once the online application allows you to submit, your application is sent to the program director of the program which you are applying to for review.
-After a decision has been made, you will receive an official letter of notification from the Dean of Graduate Admissions.
+Once you are ready to submit your application, it will be is sent to the program director.
+After a decision has been made, you will receive an official letter of notification informing you of your admission decision.

 Hofstra University requires an unofficial transcript from each school you have attended submitted digitally as part of the application process.
 Typically, the transcripts that are submitted to us digitally are scans of print transcripts.
 Once you have been accepted into a program, you will be required to send an official, sealed transcript with proof of degree conferral indicated to our office at the following mailing address: